sibeshkar/sibeshkar.github.io/content/notes/panini.md

    - devadattaḥ odanaṃ pacati (Devadatta cooks rice)
    - odanaḥ pacyate (Rice is cooked)

-The power of Panini's system comes from how these rules interact:
+The power of Pāṇini's system comes from how these rules interact:

 1. **Recursive Application**:
    ```python